Alexandra Duel-Hallen

 Biography

-Dr. Duel-Hallen's current research interests are in Wireless Communications and Smart Grid.
+Dr. Duel-Hallen's current research interests are in wireless communications and optimization.
 Her recent and current projects focus on game theory and machine learning for communications and power systems and wireless channel characterization and prediction.

 Education